1 Bg 9-1972: The Most Confidential Knowledge

 > exactly in the position of mahatma but who worship Krsna

 > also, in different ways.
-Some of them have already been
+Some of them are already

 > described as the distressed, the financially destitute, the